15 Things To Do In Odessa, Texas That You Didn't Know - Karta.com

 The Odessa Spire is a striking and modern architectural feature.
 Rising 300 feet into the sky, this impressive structure was installed as a symbol of growth and progress in the city.
 Designed by sculptor Rodney Ray Rogers, the Odessa Spire is one of the tallest freestanding sculptures in the region and has become a landmark for the community.

 Constructed from durable stainless steel, the spire reflects both the sun during the day and the city lights at night, making it a visible feature from various points in Odessa.
 The design of the Odessa Spire is inspired by themes of unity and ambition, capturing the essence of a city that is constantly evolving.
-It stands at the intersection of two major roads, providing a welcoming sight for both residents and visitors as they enter the city.

 12. Historic White-Pool House